João Bosco: Biography and career

-Born in Ponte Nova, Minas Gerais, Brazil, Bosco's profession was engineering when he moved to Rio de Janeiro, where his songs were recorded by Elis Regina.
+Relocating to Rio de Janeiro in the early years of the 70's, Bosco met and formed a musical partnership with singer Elis Regina, recording several of the songs he had cowritten with Blanc.
+His recordings with Regina thrust him into the national spotlight, earning him a contract with RCA, and initiating a solo career that continues to the present day.
 In the introduction to his three-volume Songbook, Almir Chediak wrote, "Brilliant composer João Bosco's melodic and harmonic constructions are among the most auspicious in Brazilian music."

 Chapter Five of Masters of Contemporary Brazilian Song: MPB 1965-1985 by Charles A. Perrone is dedicated to the work of Bosco and Blanc.